Driven grouse shooting: Killing mountain hares

 Mountain hares may be hosts for ticks and for louping ill virus, both of which they can share with red grouse (and with deer).
-In order to control tick-borne disease, some game managers have recommended killing mountain hares.
+To control tick-borne diseases, some game managers have recommended culling mountain hares.
 The only study that has been used to support this policy had no meaningful control group, used potentially confounding treatments, and there were no deer in the study area.
 A recent study found no effects of mountain hare abundance on number of ticks on grouse, and actually found better grouse chick survival in areas with greater numbers of mountain hares.
 The Scottish Parliament voted in June 2020 to protect mountain hares; it will be an offence under the Wildlife and Countryside Act to intentionally or recklessly kill or injure a hare without a licence.

 Economics and employment

-Grouse shooting supports the equivalent of 2,592 full-time jobs in England, Wales and Scotland, some 1,772 actually managing moors.
-The Moorland Association estimates the total economic value of the grouse-shooting industry at some £67 million per year.
+Grouse shooting supports the equivalent of 2,592 full-time jobs in England, Wales and Scotland, some 1,772 of which are in actual moorland management.
+The Moorland Association estimates the total economic value of the grouse shooting industry at around £67 million a year.
 However, this is supported by millions of pounds in subsidies.
 The small village of Blanchland, Northumberland (population 140) is a centre for grouse shooting in England; 55 per cent of its inhabitants are either directly or indirectly involved in grouse shooting.

-Grouse shooting is not directly eligible for government subsidy; however, the land over which it takes place is considered to be agricultural grazing land and therefore eligible for the Basic Farm Payment.
-The total government funding paid to grouse moor owners is therefore hard to estimate accurately.
+Grouse shooting is not directly eligible for government subsidy, but the land on which it takes place is considered to be agricultural grazing land and therefore eligible for the Basic Farm Payment.
+The total amount of government funding paid to grouse moor owners is therefore difficult to estimate accurately.
 Estimates have circulated in the press as high as £85 million but a more realistic assessment is around £11 million in 2018.

-The profitability of grouse shooting is under threat from both climate and disease.
+The profitability of grouse shooting is threatened by both climate change and disease outbreaks.
 There has been a long-term decline in red grouse numbers.
-Weather conditions in recent years have resulted in shortages of grouse, to the extent that grouse shooting has had to be cancelled in some locations.
+Weather conditions in recent years have led to a shortage of grouse numbers, forcing the cancellation of grouse shooting in some places.
 This has led landowners in upland areas to substitute pheasant and partridge shooting for grouse shooting, with an increased risk of disease spreading from rear-and-release pheasants and partridge to nearby red grouse.